By Jai Dev Singh Khalsa

 When I first started attending solstice, there was no way I could eat the spicy preparation of mung beans and rice, in fact I suffered from duodenal ulcers and any hot spice was treated by my body as an unwelcome intruder (ouch!).
 These days, the hot and spicy food is not a problem, but as a pitta person*, I still have to be mindful and make sure I don't overdo it.
 Ideally, we can digest this additional heat into more metabolic power for the body.
 That metabolic strength of body acts as good fuel for the mind which can then work to 'digest' the unprocessed subconscious garbage (mental ama) via your sadhana.
 That extra fuel can be useful when you're sitting in the tantric lines a day or two later.

-As with anything else in the teachings of Yogi Bhajan, there are no extraneous parts, no unimportant details.
 Everything is connected within a sophisticated web of intelligence, masterfully woven with the diagonal thread that forms the tantric field.
 Your banana at breakfast carries a weight that is not unlike the mudra you hold or the mantra you chant in any given kriya.
 Every piece has its purpose and every word has its wisdom.

 *Pitta is one of three body/mind types in the Ayurvedic system.
 Pitta is primarily fire.
 Therefore, the pitta person has a tendency towards being fiery and intense.